-Underlayment: All seams between roof sheathing that forms the roof deck shall be taped using either an ASTM 1970 compliant self-adhering polymer-modified bitumen flashing tape at least 4-inch-wide or an AAMA 711-13, Level 3 (for exposure up to 80°C/176°F) compliant self-adhering flexible flashing tape at least 3 /4-inch-wide.
-The roof surface and the self-adhering tape shall be covered with a codecompliant ASTM D226 Type II or approved equal anchor sheet.
-The anchor sheet shall be attached using annular ring or deformed shank roofing fasteners with minimum 1-inch-diameter caps (button cap nails) at minimum 6 inches o.c. spacing along all laps and two rows with maximum 12 inches o.c. spacing in the field.
-Horizontal laps must be a minimum of 2 inches and end laps must be a minimum of 6 inches.
-A self-adhering polymer-modified bitumen cap sheet complying with ASTM D1970 shall be applied over this anchor sheet.
+Underlayment: All seams between roof sheathing that forms the roof deck shall be taped using either an ASTM 1970 compliant self-adhering polymer-modified bitumen flashing tape at least 4-inch-wide or an AAMA 711-13, Level 3 (for exposure up to $80^{\circ}\text{C}/176^{\circ}\text{F}$ ) compliant self-adhering flexible flashing tape at least 3 $^{3}$ / ${4}$ -inch-wide.
+The roof surface and the self-adhering tape shall be covered with a code-compliant ASTM D226 Type II or approved equal anchor sheet.
+The anchor sheet shall be attached using annular ring or deformed shank roofing fasteners with minimum 1-inch-diameter caps (button cap nails) at a minimum 6 inches o.c. spacing along all laps and two rows with a maximum of 12 inches o.c. spacing in the field.
+Horizontal laps must be a minimum of 2 inches, and end laps must be a minimum of 6 inches.
+When required by the roof covering, a self-adhering polymer-modified bitumen cap sheet complying with ASTM D1970 shall be applied over this anchor sheet.